How to grow and care for honeysuckle

 Lonicera periclymenum 'Strawberries and Cream'

 A new delightful, compact variety that doesn't climb, but forms a neat mounded shape.
 Its flowers, as its name suggests, are pink and pale yellow.
-It's perfect for growing at the front of a border, and is ideal for pots.
+It's perfect for growing at the front of a border and is ideal for pots.
 H x S: 60cm x 60cm

 Lonicera periclymenum ‘Graham Thomas’

 Lonicera periclymenum ‘Graham Thomas’ is a deciduous climbing honeysuckle with highly scented flowers from July to September; they start out white and turn butter yellow.
-It holds the prestigious RHS Award of Garden Merit (AGM).
+It holds the RHS Award of Garden Merit (AGM).
 H x S: 7m x 1m

 Lonicera fragrantissima